How Many Districts Are in India? Get the Latest Count 2025!

 WEST BENGAL23North 24 Parganas, South 24 Parganas, Bankura, Birbhum, CoochBihar, Dakshin Dinajpur, Darjeeling, Hooghly, Howrah, Jalpaiguri, jhargram, Kalimpong, Kolkata, Malda, Murshidabad, Nadia, Paschim Burdwan, Purba Burdwan, Paschim Medinipur, Purba Medinipur, Purulia, Uttar Dinajpur, and Alipurduar.

-Do you know how many districts are there in India?
-There are 766 total districts in India.
+Do you know how many district in India?
+There are 800 total district in India.

 First District of India